buildings-for-people/coding_scheme/domains/air_quality.md

 * condensation and mould

 * streets nearby

 * size of the space

 * colour of the space

 * availability of windows and skylights

 * ventilation system

 * doors between spaces

 * materials perceived as humid

 * awareness of air pollution

 * site characteristics

 * neighbourhood characteristics

 * pets

 * proximity to neighbours

 * cleanability of the space

-*  dust
+* dust and smoke

 * thermal insulation